ModbusScope/ModbusScope/doc/user_manual/user_manual.md

 ## Adding Modbus registers

-When opening *ModbusScope* no Modbus registers are added.
+When opening *ModbusScope*, no Modbus registers are added.
 First click on *Register Settings* in the toolbar of interface.
 This will open a menu where registers can be added.

 <img src="images/modbusscope/register_settings.png" style="zoom: 67%;" />